 - Your I-94 (print I-94 at: i94.cbp.dhs.gov)

-Check-in is in the International Student and Scholar Services office within the International Center.
-Check-in occurs during regular office hours, and it is expected that you complete it before the first week of classes is over.
+You can check-in to the International Student and Scholar Services office within the International Center-2nd floor.
+In-person check-in occurs between 9am-4pm Monday-Friday.
+Please complete the check-in process before the first week of classes is over.

 Note 1: If you attend the New International Student orientation, then you do not need to attend the University's new student and transfer student orientation.

 Note 2: If you are a graduate student, GTA or receiving a form of assistantship or fellowship then you are required to attend one or all of the orientations below in conjunction with the new international student orientation.